 It’s no secret that a gram of weed belonging to one strain might look very different from the same amount of another strain.
 The fact is, some nugs are more compact and dense, while others are loose and fluffy.
-So a gram of the latter will look significantly larger than the same amount of the former.
-This can make things kind of difficult (if not impossible) when crunch time comes around and you’re attempting to convert grams to ounces by the sheer skill of your naked eye.
+So a gram of the latter may look significantly larger than the same amount of the former.
+This can make things difficult (if not impossible) when crunch time comes around and you’re attempting to convert grams to ounces by the sheer skill of your naked eye.

-The Ruler & The Penny
+The Ruler and the Penny

 The Plastic Hanger Method

-The Weed Scale App
+Weed Scale Apps

-If you have a relatively new smartphone, there are a few different options for “Weed Scale” apps or something else of the sort that can work fairly efficiently (there’s actually one in the Android Play Store called “Weed Weight”).
-Please note, though, that such apps are not totally reliable, and a typical scale is still the best option.
+If you have a smartphone, there are a few different options for Weed Scale apps (or something else of the sort) that work fairly efficiently.
+(There’s actually one in the Android Play Store called “Weed Weight”).
+Please note, though, that such apps are not totally reliable, and a good digital scale is still the best option.

-Let’s go ahead and get to the point of the article, which is to determine how much an ounce of weed is in terms of grams.
-Regardless of whether a nation uses the imperial or metric system, grams, ounces, and pounds have been the universal weed measurement for a very long time.
-The traditional method has always stuck around when it comes to weed.
-Dealers have used this to their advantage because purchasers always ask for ounces, quarters, and eighths, a lot of times without even really realizing how many are in each.
+Let’s get back to the whole point of this article, which is to determine how many grams are in an ounce of weed.
+Regardless of whether your country uses the imperial or metric system, grams, ounces, and pounds are the universal weed measurement.
+Dispensaries use this to their advantage, as 99% of customers are looking for ounces, quarters, and eighths (a lot of times without even really realizing how many are in each).

-How Many Grams in an Ounce?
 The Ultimate Weed Conversion Table

 |Amount of Weed||How Much Does it Weigh?|

-|Eighths||At 3.5437 grams, an eighth of weed is probably the most commonly purchased amount for casual smokers.
+|Eighth||At 3.5437 grams, an eighth of weed is probably the most commonly purchased amount for casual smokers.
 There are also “half-eighths” (one-sixteenth of an ounce) that are well under two grams in weight (1.772 g to be exact)|

-|Quarters||A quarter of weed is two-eighths, so you are purchasing 7.0874 grams of cannabis – and this is many times rounded down to 7 grams.
+|Quarter||A quarter of weed is two-eighths, so you are purchasing 7.0874 grams of cannabis – and this is many times rounded down to 7 grams.
 A quarter of an ounce is a good starting point for intermediate users in the mood to get stoned.|

 |Half Ounce||At 14.17475 grams, purchasing half an ounce of weed means you’re either probably about to throw a party, or you’re a verified stoner who goes through a routine amount of pot every month or every few weeks.|

-|One Ounce||At 28.3495 grams, one ounce of weed is a significant investment and it should last you a considerable period of time.
+|Ounce||At 28.3495 grams, one ounce of weed is a significant investment and it should last you a considerable period of time.
 A lot of residents in legalized states like Colorado and Washington will buy by the ounce, which can range in cost from about $180 to well over $300|

 |Pound||A pound of weed is 16 ounces and is usually considered a bulk amount.
 There are also quarter and half pound measurements, and if you are buying them, you likely already know everything discussed in this article!|